skillrepos/copilot-hands-on/labs.md

  ![summary](./images/cdd157.png?raw=true "Summary")

 9. Notice that in the *Security Improvements* section, Copilot has generated links for each of the changes in the *models/models.go* file.
-Let's click on the 2nd link to look at those changes.
+Let's click on the 2nd link to look at those changes. (**If you do not have the links, you can click on the *Files changed* tab in the pull request to see the changes.**)

  ![looking at a change](./images/cdd158.png?raw=true "Looking at a change")